Espresso Grinder for Beginners: Finding Your Perfect Match

 • Choosing a grinder without considering long-term use.
 A model that seems fine for one test shot can become annoying if it is slow, messy, or hard to adjust every day.

 • Assuming a more expensive grinder automatically makes espresso easier.
 Better equipment helps, but you still need to learn dose, grind adjustment, and shot timing.
+The real difference is usually fewer dead-end adjustments and less frustration, not instant perfection.

 FAQ